-If a client will be investing in a mutual fund security, the firm's representative should briefly explain each of the following and how they may affect the investment:
+If a client will be investing in securities of a mutual fund security, the firm's representative shouldor another vehicle that includes any of the following features, a registrant must briefly explain each of the following what they are and how they may affect the investment:

 - the management fee - the sales charge or deferred sales charge option available to the client and an explanation as to how such charges work.
 This means registered firms should advise clients that mutual funds sold on a deferred sales charge basis are subject to charges upon redemption that are applied on a declining rate scale over a specified period of years, until such time as the charges decrease to zero.
-Any other redemption fees or shortterm trading fees that may apply should also be discussed - any trailing commission, or other embedded fees - any options regarding front end loads - any fees related to the client changing or switching investments ("switch or change fees")
+Any other redemption fees or short-term trading fees that may apply should also be discussed - any trailing commission, or other embedded fees - any options regarding front end loads - any fees related to the client changing or switching investments ("switch or change fees")